Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/logging.sh.md

 }; export -f __log-default-filename
 ```

-# Switch
+### Switch
-- Switch logging on or off
+- Switch logging on or off.

+>**Usage**: To switch console logging on run
+log-on-file
+Any statements logged via the log function would then start appearing on console.

 ```shell
 log-on-file() {
     log "Sending logs to `__log-default-filename`"